2 Ways to Wear an African Midi Dress for Special Occasions

 I can’t deal with searching for my stuff in a large soft leather bag.
 I need structure!
 I hear that they now make tote organizer inserts for bags without structure 🙂

 The closest bag I’ve seen in terms of pockets, structure, and size is this Tory Burch shoulder bag, but it’s on the pricier end.
-Another great option is this Aldo crossbody bag that looks like a good dupe for a Gucci purse and goes well with this African midi dress.
+Another great option is this Aldo crossbody bag that goes well with this African midi dress.

 I am wearing: